Board of Directors

 Prof. Declan Doogan, Chairman.

-Declan was CMO and acting CEO of Amarin (AMRN: Nasdaq), transforming it from a failing Neuroscience company to a vibrant cardiovascular company with a market capitalization of over one billion dollars before his departure.
-He has also been Chief Medical Officer for Prometheus Laboratories, a molecular diagnostics company in San Diego.
+Declan was CMO and acting CEO of Amarin (AMRN: Nasdaq), transforming it from a failing neuroscience company to a vibrant cardiovascular company.
+He went on to co-found Biohaven (BHVN: NYSE) specialising in neurology and psychiatry.
 Declan is also an investor in emerging biotechnology and technology companies.
-He holds a number of Board appointments, principally in pharma companies, and has also held professorships positions at Harvard School of PublicHealth, Glasgow University Medical School and Kitasato University (Tokyo).
+He holds a number of board appointments, principally in pharma companies, and has also Visiting Professor at Glasgow University Medical School.

 Chris brings 25 years of success leading new medical products from concept through to market adoption in VC and Fortune 500 companies.
 Currently Chairman of Mologic, and NED for Deltex Medical, MediSieve and Health Enterprise East, Mr Jones is a US national who came to the UK in 2008 to become CEO of GlySure.
 He has raised over $40 M in funding from Venture, Corporate and Angel investors.
 At GlySure he led the development and CE approval of the world’s first continuous intravascular glucose sensor.
 From 2005-2008 he was CEO of Tensys Medical developing and commercialising the first continuous NIBP monitor resulting in the sale of the company in 2008.
 In his current role Mr Jones provides both strategic direction and hands-on support for critical areas including: market assessment, commercialisation, partnerships and IP strategy.
 Mr Jones is a graduate of Yale University with a B.S. in Molecular Biophysics and Biochemistry.